spectrocloud/librarium/content/docs/12.5-vertex/02-install-palette-vertex/20-install-on-kubernetes/10-install.md

 </InfoBox>

-1. Open a terminal session and navigate to the directory where you downloaded the Palette VerteX Helm Charts provided by our support.
-We recommend you place all the downloaded files into the same directory.
+1. Open a terminal session and navigate to the directory where you downloaded the Palette VerteX Helm Charts provided by our support team.
+We recommend you place all the downloaded files within the same directory.
 You should have the following Helm Charts:

     <br />